lyndskg/eli5-chrome/README.md

 Moreover, user privacy and data protection are at the forefront, as the extension does not collect or store any personal information, ensuring a secure and trustworthy environment.

-We invite you to contribute to `eli5-chrome`'s growth and make the internet a more comprehensible space.\
-Whether you report bugs, suggest improvements, or contribute to the open-source development, your participation empowers others to gain knowledge with ease.\
-Together, we can transform `eli5-chrome` into an indispensable tool for fostering a culture of accessible and simplified learning across the internet.

-Embark on a journey of knowledge exploration with `eli5-chrome` today and witness the power of simplified explanations at your fingertips.\
-Simplify the complex, and empower learning through `eli5-chrome`!

 <a name="obj"></a>
 ### <ins>Objectives</ins>
 The main objective of `eli5-chrome` is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.